-- 1. The judge-rapporteur shall examine whether the Statement of grounds of appeal satisfies the requirements of Rule 226. - 2.
-If the Statement of grounds of appeal does not comply with the requirements of Rule 226, the judge-rapporteur shall give the appellant leave to amend the Statement of grounds of appeal within such period as he may decide.
-If the appellant fails to amend the Statement within such period the Court of Appeal may reject the appeal as inadmissible.
-The panel may give the appellant an opportunity to be heard beforehand. - 3.
-Grounds of appeal which are not raised within the period specified for the Statement of grounds of appeal in Rule 224.2 shall not be admissible.
+1. The judge-rapporteur shall examine whether the Statement of grounds of appeal satisfies the requirements of Rule 226.

+2. If the Statement of grounds of appeal does not comply with the requirements of Rule 226, the judge-rapporteur shall give the appellant leave to amend the Statement of grounds of appeal within such period as he may decide.
+If the appellant fails to amend the Statement within such period the judge-rapporteur may reject the appeal as inadmissible.
+He shall give the appellant an opportunity to be heard beforehand.

+3. Grounds of appeal which are not raised within the period specified for the Statement of grounds of appeal in Rule 224.2 shall not be admissible.